richRemer/squabble/README.md

 ### What if I want X to do Y with Zs?

-That's what `match` is for.
+That's what `rule` is for.
 Provide a string or RegExp to match args against (exact string matches are always matched first) and a parse function which is called when a matching argument is encountered.
 The parse function receives the current result so far, the remaining arguments after the current one, and